arjavjain21/Namecheap-DNS-Configuration-Automation/README.md

 - Data Updates: The script updates the CSV file with a 'done' status for each DNS record type, indicating that the record has been configured successfully.
 - Opening Output: After completion, the script opens the output.txt file, allowing users to review the execution results.

+# Handling Existing Records:

+One notable feature of the script is its ability to detect and handle previously added DNS records for domains listed in the same CSV file.
+When the script is executed, it checks if any of the DNS records (e.g., Verification TXT, SPF, DMARC, DKIM, CTD CNAME, or Redirect Domain) already exist for a domain.
+This is achieved by examining the values in the xyz_done columns (e.g., verification_txt_value_done, dmarc_done, spf_done, dkim_value_done, ctd_cname_value_done, redirect_domain_done).

+1. If a record is already present (indicated by "yes" in the respective xyz_done column), the script skips re-adding that specific DNS record for the domain.
+This ensures that existing records remain unchanged, and there is no duplication of DNS configurations for the same domain.
+2. If a record is not present (indicated by "no" or an empty value in the xyz_done column), the script proceeds to add the DNS record using the corresponding API command.

 # Usage:
 Prepare your csv file with domain information and required DNS values.
 Ensure that the namecheap-api-cli Python package is installed using pip install namecheap-api-cli.